 CANADA: CQA scheme for pork producers boosts productivity

+For many pork producers, participation in the "Canadian Quality Assurance" (CQA) scheme has boosted productivity, according to the national CQA coordinator, Dawn LeBlanc.
 The scheme was designed by the Canadian Pork Council in a bid to enable swine producers to adhere to high production standards and guarantee food safety.
 By the end of Q1 this year, nearly 60% of producers were registered to work under the scheme.

 Get full access to all content, just $1 for 30 days

 just-food gives you the widest food market coverage.

 Paid just-food members have unlimited access to all our exclusive content - including 17 years of archives.

 I am so confident you will love complete access to our content that today I can offer you 30 days access for $1.

 It’s our best ever membership offer – just for you.